KDE/digikam-doc/import_tools/import_overview.rst

 .. contents::

-To be able to use your digital camera with digiKam, connect the camera to your computer, switch the camera to the image display mode and turn it on.
-With phone camera, it can be necessary to give right to computer to access of device contents.
-See your camera's user manual if you need more information.
+To use digiKam to download images directly from your digital camera, connect the camera to your computer, switch the camera to the image display mode and turn it on.
+To download images from your phone's camera, it may be necessary to give your computer the rights to access of phone's contents.
+See your camera's user manual for more information.

-The Import Interface helps you to get photographs into a digiKam Album, whether it is directly from your camera or a scanner, from a USB mass storage device, via a card reader or from a local or remote folder.
+The Import Interface helps you to get photographs into a digiKam Album, whether it is directly from your camera or scanner, from a USB mass storage device, via a card reader, or from a local or remote folder.
 You can access the Import Interface by

 :menuselection:`Import --> Cameras`

     Select one of the cameras from the submenu or choose **Add Camera Manually**.

-    The latter will open the dialog described in the Camera Settings section of this handbook.
-If you want to have more information about how digiKam supports digital cameras, please a take a look at this section..
+    The latter will open the dialog described in the :ref:`Camera Settings <camera_settings>` section of this manual.
+If you want to have more information about how digiKam supports digital cameras, please a take a look at this section.

 :menuselection:`Import --> USB Storage Devices`